 Keep It Simple, Silly!

-There is a very famous quote from Einstein, “If you can’t explain it simply, you don’t know it well enough.”
+There is a famous Einstein quote: “If you can’t explain it simply, you don’t know it well enough.”

-In a presentation, you might temporarily impress clients with your technical jargon, but in the long run, you are making them more perplexed than enlightened.
+In a presentation, you might temporarily impress clients with your technical jargon, but you are making them more perplexed than enlightened in the long run.
 So, keep your conversation simple, don’t ramble much, and don’t use overcomplicated words or phrases.
-Additionally, to aid comprehension, take advantage of whiteboards or charts, and make your presentations and communications more visual.
+Additionally, to aid comprehension, use whiteboards or charts and make your presentations and communications more visual.

 Benefits?
-Well, your audiences will understand your point better, and it will stick to their minds for long as humans remember images 13 times longer than words.
+Your audiences will better understand your point, and it will stick in their minds for a long time, as humans remember images 13 times longer than words.

 Tip 4: Educate by association

-Business analysts can’t always keep away from technicality, and it usually becomes inevitable when explaining complicated processes and flows to the ‘not-so-technical audiences’.
+Business analysts can’t always avoid technicality, and it usually becomes inevitable when explaining complicated processes and flows to ‘not-so-technical audiences’.

 But there is a trick; repeated human experiments show that we understand something the best when it’s associated with something we already know.
-E.g., Suppose I asked you to remember the term ‘Buckminsterfullerene’, which is a chemical term.
-In that case, you will be scratching your head trying to remember it but if you associate it with a buck over a minister and appearing fuller by doing it, its way too easy – see, Buck + Misnter + fuller + in.
+For example, Suppose I asked you to remember the term ‘Buckminsterfullerene’, which is a chemical term.
+In that case, you would be scratching your head trying to remember it, but if you associate it with a buck over a minister and appear fuller by doing it, it’s way too easy—see, Buck + Misnter + fuller + in.

-So, help everybody understand complex processes, terms, or flows by relating it with something they already know, and you will be amazed by seeing how well they can grasp it.
+So, help everybody understand complex processes, terms, or flows by relating them to something they already know, and you will be amazed by how well they grasp it.

 Tip 5: Avoid displaying your nervousness